mateoias/aws_flask_ner/README.md

 * Place names (cities/states/countries (“Atlanta”) and general (“Lake Meade”)
 * Organizations (“Trader Joe’s”, “House of Representatives”)
 * Titles (“New York Times”, “Men in Black”, “Song of Myself”)
-* ???

-Using a large off the shelf, English NER model from Spacy we can get about 90% accuracy in finding the following items, and we are working on improving the accuracy and the user interface of both models.
+Using a large off the shelf, English NER model from Spacy we can get about 90% accuracy in finding the above proper nouns.
+NER works as well for the following items and I am investigating which word types will be the most useful for learners.

 * EVENT		Named hurricanes, battles, wars, sports events, etc
 * FAC			Buildings, airports, highways, bridges, etc.